 Whether it’s 15 minutes, or an hour, carving out time just for you each morning is critical if you want to launch into your day without feeling overwhelmed.
 Last year at a business conference, I listened to one of the producers for the upcoming movie adaptation of the book “The Miracle Morning” speak about optimal morning routines and how they can improve our emotional and physical health.
 I’ve also found they boost my creativity and word count as a writer.
 I wrote about her tips in this post, “How Morning Routines Make Us Feel Amazing (And 6 Things You Can Try)“.

-In that time period I move slow and purposefully.
-I try to keep my mind solely focused on each moment that I engage in to program my brain to stop multitasking.
+In that time period, I move slow and purposefully.
+I try to keep my mind solely focused on each moment to program my brain to stop multitasking.
 Here’s the usual flow of my morning routine:

 - Make a cup of hot herbal tea or chicory.
 This warm cup of pause helps me realize I can move slowly for at least the amount of time it takes me to drink my first cup of the day.